dev-Aditya-OS-CREATOR/dev-Aditya-OS-CREATOR/README.md

 - 👋 Hi, I’m @dev-Aditya-OS-CREATOR
-- i am currently working to make a os NEMESIS OS PRIME X86 AND ARM
+- i am making KOS LINUX
 - i m a student
 - not a proffesional
 - just for hobby